• Home

 Discipline 6 (D6): Implement and validate

 Deploy changes and monitor effectiveness.
-Data showing that the corrective actions performance should be captured and referenced here:
+Capture data that demonstrates corrective actions are working and reference it here.

 Discipline 7 (D7): Prevent recurrence